frangdelsolar/cms-builder/builder/README.md

 logger.Info().Msg("Application started")
 ```

+### Reference
+For more information on zerolog and its advanced features, refer to the official documentation: https://github.com/rs/zerolog
+---

 ## Configuration
 The builder uses the `viper` library to manage application configuration loaded from a YAML file (default: `config.yaml`).
 You need to call `builder.LoadConfig()` to read the configuration file before accessing its values.